Atlantic Airways Flight 670: Aftermath

 Flight 670 was the seventh fatal accident of the BAE 146 and the ninth hull loss.
 It is the only write-off or fatal accident of Atlantic Airways.
 At an international football match on 11 October between France and the Faroes, a minute's silence was held in memory of the dead.
 On 17 January 2007, the readers of the Faroese newspaper Dimmalætting voted the two flight attendants the Faroese persons of the year (ársins føroyingar).
-Following the crash at Stord, Atlantic Airways ceased flights to Stord in Fall 2007.
+Following the crash at Stord, Atlantic Airways ceased flights to Stord in autumn 2007.
 The airline's RJ fleet was phased out in August 2014.

 In popular culture

 The crash is featured in "Edge of Disaster", an episode in Season 15 of Mayday and premiered on 10 February 2016 on the National Geographic Channel.